S-7mza/project-predictive-template/01_PMI_BEST_PRACTICES (C).md

-PMI Best Practices — Dashboard Projects (PMBOK-aligned)
+PMI Best Practices — Predictive Analysis Projects (PMBOK-aligned)

 Purpose
-- Capture core PMI/PMBOK best practices adapted for delivering analytics and dashboard projects.
+- Capture core PMI/PMBOK best practices adapted for delivering predictive analysis / machine learning projects.
 Use this as a checklist and governance guide alongside the project templates in the repo.

 Overview — How to use this file
 - Treat each section as a short, actionable checklist for the project lifecycle.
 Link the artifacts referenced (charter, RACI, test plan, etc.) into your repo and keep them current.